thomhurst/AsyncSemaphore/README.md

 # AsyncSemaphore

-A simple wrapper around a `SemaphoreSlim` that supports automatic releasing of a lock on scope exit with the `using` keyword.
+A simple wrapper around a `SemaphoreSlim` featuring:

-No more `try/finally` code blocks!
+- Automatic releasing without try/finally blocks by utilising the IDisposable `using` pattern
+- Guarantee that release can only be called once per `WaitAsync` call
+- Analyzers to help you implement the desired pattern
+- An `IAsyncSemaphore` interface for if you need to mock

 ## Install
 `dotnet add package AsyncSemaphore`